Kojonup BESS

 Consultation

-Feedback will help us understand the local context, inform the Project’s design and construction, guide how we communicate, and help identify meaningful ways to share benefits with the community.
+Your feedback will help us understand the local area, inform the design and construction of the Project, and how we best share benefits with the local community.

-We encourage anyone interested in the Project to sign up to our Project e-newsletters to make sure they stay up to date with the project, including opportunities to provide formal feedback during consultation.
+We’ll prepare a summary of what we heard and share an update in our next newsletter.
+We encourage anyone interested in the Project to sign up to our project newsletter to make sure they stay up to date with the Project.

 Benefits